padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 <img src="https://github.com/padthai-sketch/Project_RealEstate-RoboAdvisor-Team6/blob/main/Images/JeffreyBot_Recording.gif" alt="drawing" width="800"/>
 </p>

 ** We did not have enough time to trobleshoot the problem with Lambda function.
-Jeffrey would be more efficient if we could fix the issue.
+Jeffrey would be more efficient if we were able to fix the issue.